Secondary Education

 Geographic Diversity

-Students from other countries are interested in Secondary Teaching, too.
+Secondary Teaching appeals to people across the globe.
 About 0.6% of those with this major are international students.

-Amount of Education Required for Careers Related to Secondary Education
+Amount of Education Required for Careers Related to Secondary Teaching

 Some careers associated with secondary teaching require an advanced degree while some may not even require a bachelor’s.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.